Ruben-Arushanyan/redux-cool/website/docs/introduction/motivation.md

 As we have already mentioned, Redux is very good as a state management concept, however, when we try to realize it in real and complex projects, we encounter numerous problems and headaches which is why many developers refuse to use Redux.

-[ReduxToolkit](https://redux-toolkit.js.org/) tried to solve these problems but with no result.
-I think that the creators of ReduxToolkit did not know about the important problems that emerge when we start using Redux in big and complex projects.

 I created the **Redux Cool** to solve all of these problems.